 Denver’s proximity to the breathtaking Red Rocks region offers hiking enthusiasts a wealth of hiking trails that showcase the area’s large red sandstone outcroppings.
 Hiking near red rocks is one of the many unique things to do in Colorado.
 Many people flock to Garden of the Gods in Colorado Springs to see the red rock formations.
-Garden of the Gods is further from Denver than many want to drive for a day hike though.
+Garden of the Gods is further from Denver than many want to drive for a day trip though.
 You don’t need to drive more than 45 minutes from Denver to walk or hike with views of red rocks.
 Here are the top three parks within 45 minutes of Denver offering unique hikes with stunning views of red rocks.

 This post may contain affiliate links.
 If you make a purchase through these links, we will earn a small commission at no additional cost to you.
 We recommend products we have personally used or verified.
 Read the full disclosure here.